 Diversity and inclusion are about recognising that we're all different and have varying needs.

-Age, disability, gender identity, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex, and sexual orientation are some of the factors which can mean that people have different experiences or may face additional barriers and prejudice.
+Age, disability, gender reassignment (including non-binary), marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex, and sexual orientation are some of the factors which can mean that people have different experiences or may face additional barriers and prejudice.

 These are ‘protected characteristics’ under the Equality Act (2010).
 This means it is unlawful to treat someone less favourably because of any of these factors.

 We're committed to taking equality, diversity and inclusion into account in everything we do.
 This includes providing and transforming services, employing people, procuring goods and services, developing policies, communicating, and involving people in our work.

 Our Diversity and Inclusion Annual Report (PDF: 817KB) outlines our strategic objectives for 2022 to 2023.
 It reflects not only our legal requirements but goes beyond that to reflect our commitment to doing ‘good business’, to harness the benefits of diversity to deliver great services for our customers, and to be a great place to work, by putting our people at the heart of everything we want to do.

 - We were awarded the ‘Gold Award' by the Employers Network for Equality and Inclusion (ENEI), in recognition of our commitment to working inclusively, for the fifth year running.
 We were also ranked first out of 130 organisations.